xgr19/Soter/README.md

-# Soter of DL Enhanced In-Network Attack Detection in IEEE SRDS22
+# Soter/Soterv2 of DL Enhanced In-Network Attack Detection in SRDS22 and TDSC24
 #### More information about us https://xgr19.github.io

 ## Abstract: